GreenBeanGravy/FA11y/README.md

 # FA11y: Fortnite Accessibility Tool for Blind Players

 ## About
-FA11y aims to make Fortnite's GUI elements accessible to blind players.
+FA11y aims to make many important elements of Fortnite accessible to blind players.
 With FA11y, you can:

-- Get simple directions to Points of Interest (POIs)
+- Get directions to Points of Interest (POIs) and place a marker on them
-- Have your Health, Shield, and Weapon Rarity read out loud
-- Place a ping on the center of the storm to avoid dying
+- Read how much Health and Shield you have
+- Check the rarity of weapons in your inventory
+- Get directions to the Safe Zone, away from the number one killer of blind players, the storm!

 ## Keybinds

 - **`]` (Right Bracket)**: Open the POI selection menu
 - **`Enter` / `Space`**: Select a POI in the menu
 - **`Up Arrow` / `Down Arrow`**: Navigate through the POI menu
-- **`[` (Left Bracket)**: Enable rarity detection while in the inventory
+- **`[` (Left Bracket)**: Check the rarity of the currently selected item in your inventory.
+Use the left and right arrow keys to navigate between items.
 - **`H`**: Invoke health and shield detection
 - **`` ` `` (Grave Accent / Backtick)**: Run icon detection to give directions to the selected POI